- Medicare Monthly Premiums 2017

 Preventive Health Benefits

-- Welcome to Medicare visit during first 12 months on Medicare Part B. Medicare pays 100 percent.
+- Welcome to Medicare visit during the first 12 months on Medicare Part B. Medicare pays 100 percent.

 - Annual wellness visit.
 Medicare pays 100 percent.